The Most Attractive Fitness Tracker Is Only $83 Today, No Charging Required

 Not only does this analog design look way better than the alternatives, it’s also a boon for battery life.
 The Activité steel can run for 8 months at a time on a standard watch battery, no charging required.

-For a limited time, you can clip the 30% coupon on the Activité Steel’s Amazon page to get the black model for just $83, or the white model for $94 (no, I don’t know why it costs more).
+For a limited time, you can clip the 30% coupon on the Activité Steel’s Amazon page to get the black model for just $83, or the white model for $94.
+And no, I don’t know why it costs more.